brimdata/super/book/src/super-sql/operators/debug.md

 ## Description

-The `debug` operator passes its input unmodified to its output and for each value in the input, evalutes the optional [expression](../expressions/intro.md) `<expr>`, and transmits each result to a _debugging output_.
+The `debug` operator passes its input unmodified to its output and for each value in the input, evaluates the optional [expression](../expressions/intro.md) `<expr>`, and transmits each result to a _debugging output_.
 If `<expr>` is omitted, then each input value is passed unmodified to the